ajsmit/R_courses/content/workshops/intro_r/chapters/06-faceting.md

 ---
 date: "2021-01-01"
 draft: false
-excerpt: What you need to know upfront.
+excerpt: null
 subtitle: ""
 title: "5.
 Faceting figures"
 weight: 5
 ---

-> "But let the mind beware, that though the flesh be bugged, the circumstances of existence are pretty glorious."
+> "*But let the mind beware, that though the flesh be bugged, the circumstances of existence are pretty glorious.*"
 >
 > --- Kurt Vonnegut, Player Piano

-> "You miss 100% of the shots you don't take."
+> "*You miss 100% of the shots you don't take.*"
 >
 > --- Wayne Gretzky